 I have deep convictions about both construction integrity and cohesive design, and integrate masterful craft techniques with quality materials in my pursuit of heirloom quality pieces.
 Within any project, every part is handmade for its specific application within the overall design (other than the obvious fasteners, fittings, and various electrical components).
 Typically, adhesives are not used in the assembly of the various parts (meaning, for example, this metal fitting is not hot-glued to that wood piece).
 Rather, every part is attached mechanically: every sculpture can be disassembled in its entirety with a screwdriver, Allen wrench, and socket set.

-Surface treatments can typically include gilding, cold- and electro-plating, enamels and lacquers, and the use of various chemical patinas and color stains.
+Surface treatments typically include gilding, cold- and electro-plating, enamels and lacquers, and the use of various chemical patinas and color stains.
 Construction materials include the royal metals, high-grade hardwoods, mica, industrial-grade resin, and glass.

 My work has been stylistically consistent since the mid 1990s, inspiration primarily deriving from a vintage-industrial motif.
 Currently, this falls within the aesthetic coined Steampunk.